Road Trip in Costa Rica

 Spend the next three days living out your beach dreams.
 Renowned for near-perfect surf breaks, why not take a surf lesson with a local guide who'll lead you to the best swells.

 Those up for a jungle jaunt can go zip lining over canyons, kayaking in the rivers and birding in the emerald canopy.
 One day you might like to go riding along the beach or windsurfing in the mountain lakes.
 Take a day trip to the small beach towns, ideal for a relaxed outing sipping cocktails in beachfront restaurants.

 - Seasonal sea-turtle watching

 This morning, you will be privately transferred back to the airport before catching your international flight home.

 The flight to London takes approximately 10 hours so make sure the iPad is charged.

 Touchdown into London at around lunchtime.

-Will and Kate B are our experts for this itinerary and as seasoned travellers they have the inside track on the most memorable adventures.
+George is our expert for this itinerary and, as a seasoned traveller, has the inside track on the most memorable adventures.